High-precision volumetric dispensing

-The metering pumps are based on low-wear ceramic piston-cylinder pumps.
-There are several bore combinations available to provide a range of volumes.
-The smallest version enables dispensing quantities down to 0.1mm³ while maintaining the highest precision and repeatability.
+The metering pumps are made of low-wear ceramic material.
+Several bore sizes are available to provide a range of volumes.
+The smallest version can dispense volumes as low as 0.1mm³ with high precision and repeatability.

-After leaving the piston pump, the material can proceed directly to a dispensing needle or to a mixing chamber.
+After leaving the continuous pump, the material can either proceed directly to a dispensing needle, static mixing tube or dynamic mixing chamber.
 Read below for more information on the dynamic mixing chamber.

-When applications require two-component materials, mta uses separate pumps for the resin and hardener component before mixing.
+When applications require two-component materials, mta uses separate pumps for the resin and hardener components before mixing.
 This applies to the piston and continuous pumping technologies.
-Since we use individual pumps for each material, we are able to precisely control the mixing ratio with high repeatability.
+Since we use individual pumps for each material, we can precisely control the mixing ratio with high repeatability.

-After the pumps meter the material, each the resin and hardener move separately into a dynamic mixing chamber.
-A rotating mixing blade mixes the material inside the chamber.
-A numerically controlled actuator controls the speed and rotation.
-This allows the mixing to provide the correct number of folds without damaging the material.
+After the pumps meter the materials, the resin and hardener move separately into a dynamic mixing chamber.
+A rotating mixing blade mixes the materials inside the chamber.
+As with the pumps, the blade’s speed and number of rotations are also numerically controlled.
+This provides the correct number of folds without damaging the material.